Night leg cramps

 • Severe cramping that continues.

-• Night leg cramps after coming into contact with a toxin, such as lead.
+• Night leg cramps after coming into contact with a toxin, such as pesticide, industrial chemicals or heavy metals.

 Schedule an office visit if you: